Bardolph-Automation-Inc/bardolph/docs/installation.rst

 other command-line tools.
 This is a much simpler installation than setting up the web server, which is described in :ref:`web_install`.

-Note that Python 3.5 or higher is required in all cases.
+Note that Python 3.7 or higher is required in all cases.
 If your system defaults to Python 2.x, you probably need to use pip3 instead of pip.
-Notable culprits here are Raspbian and Debian.
+Notable culprits here are Raspberry Pi OS and Debian.
 This is likely to be the problem if you get the message `Could not find a version that satisfies the requirement bardolph`.